anthonyrota/awaken/docs/00-introduction.md

 Furthermore, in JavaScript there exists no simple built-in solution to easily compose and aggregate such streams of events in a simple and effective manner while keeping track of their subscriptions and automatically cleaning them up upon unsubscription.

-This is an area in which MicroStream <i>shines</i>, as it is <b>intended</b> for composing sequences of asynchronous data while abstracting away the cleanup of all side effects involved in creating the source of data so that in most cases you don't even have to think about it.
+This is an area in which Microstream <i>shines</i>, as it is <b>intended</b> for composing sequences of asynchronous data while abstracting away the cleanup of all side effects involved in creating the source of data so that in most cases you don't even have to think about it.

 ### Flexibility

-MicroStream Sources are not just built for the streaming of singular values \(although they can very well be used for that purpose\), but are also <b>used for the streaming of multiple or even infinite values</b>.
+Microstream Sources are not just built for the streaming of singular values \(although they can very well be used for that purpose\), but are also <b>used for the streaming of multiple or even infinite values</b>.

 Similarly, Sources can not only be used for <b>synchronous streams of data</b>, but can also be used for <b>asynchronous streams of data</b> \(such as intervals, or user interactions\).